-More western ingredients found in teppanyaki include grilled meat like beef and shellfish cooked in a light drizzle of oil.
+More western ingredients found in teppanyaki include grilled meat like beef, pork, chicken, lamb, and shellfish seasoned and cooked in a light drizzle of oil.
 More high-end teppanyaki restaurants can offer Wagyu or Kobe beef.
 Aside from vegetables, chefs may use noodles and Asian condiments like soy sauce.

 Price of Teppanyaki Restaurants

 The price of a teppanyaki experience depends on the restaurant’s price range.
-A mid-range teppanyaki buffet, for example, can cost less than $20 per person, but if you’re going to a high-end teppanyaki restaurant like Benihana, expect your bill to be around $70 to $80 for two people.
-It also depends if you’re going to a teppanyaki that offers set meals with prices or if you’re going to an all-you-can-eat restaurant.
+A mid-range teppanyaki buffet, for example, can cost less than $20 per person for a set meal, but if you’re going to a high-end teppanyaki restaurant like Benihana, expect your bill to be around $70 to $80 for two people.
+It also depends if you’re going to teppanyaki that offers set meals with prices or if you’re going to an all-you-can-eat restaurant.